The Daily-logo

 Ask host to enable sharing for playback control

-After 15 months of war, Israel and Hamas have agreed to a temporary cease-fire.
-The deal prompted hope that the war could end soon, but also caused worry that the tentative terms could easily fall apart.
-Patrick Kingsley, the Times’s Jerusalem bureau chief, explains why the agreement finally happened — and what it means for Gaza, Israel and the broader Middle East.
-Guests: Patrick Kingsley, the Jerusalem bureau chief for The New York Times.
-Background reading: the agreement.
-Here’s what it says continuing coverageFor more information on today’s episode, visit nytimes.com/thedaily.
+Today, as the cease-fire between Israel and Hamas enters its most fragile phase, no one knows who will control the future of Gaza.
+Patrick Kingsley, the Jerusalem bureau chief for The New York Times, talks through this delicate moment — as the first part of the deal nears its end — and the questions that hover over it.
+Guest: Patrick Kingsley, the Jerusalem bureau chief for The New York Times.
+Background reading: What happens next?Arab leaders brainstormed about one of their ownFor more information on today’s episode, visit nytimes.com/thedaily.
 Transcripts of each episode will be made available by the next workday.
-Unlock full access to New York Times podcasts and explore everything from politics to pop culture.
+Photo: Saher Alghorra for The New York Times Unlock full access to New York Times podcasts and explore everything from politics to pop culture.
 Subscribe today at nytimes.com/podcasts or on Apple Podcasts and Spotify.

 Ask host to enable sharing for playback control